Post-install configuration options

 configure-swarm.sh does not read any existing Swarm configuration; you must provide all of the configuration details each time you execute configure-swarm.sh:

-In the example above, the -B
+In the example above, the -B option is used to specify

 the name of the sub-folder.